fireplantgames/Flashback94-Post-Processing-Stack-Conversion/README.md

+**This branch only contains the post processing filter.
+If you want the rest of BurningNorth's object shader's you need to pull from the Master branch.**

+- Original Readme -
 ## The *Flashback '94 Shader Pack* for Unity

 ![](Screenshots/fb94logo.jpg "If you lean real close to the screen, you can almost hear a graphic designer screaming.")